A Transfer

-"A Transfer", known by the Japanese title is the third episode of the anime Neon Genesis Evangelion, created by Gainax.
-Series director Hideaki Anno and writer Akio Satsukawa wrote the episode, directed by Hiroyuki Ishido.
+"A Transfer", known by the Japanese title is the third episode of the anime Neon Genesis Evangelion, created by animation studio Gainax.
+Series director Hideaki Anno and writer Akio Satsukawa wrote the episode, which was directed by Hiroyuki Ishido.
 It aired originally on TV Tokyo on October 18, 1995.
-The series is set fifteen years after a worldwide cataclysm named Second Impact, particularly in the futuristic fortified city of Tokyo-3.
-The protagonist is Shinji Ikari, a teenage boy whose father, Gendo, recruited him to the organization Nerv to pilot a giant bio-machine mecha named Evangelion into combat with beings called Angels.
+The series is set fifteen years after a worldwide cataclysm known as the Second Impact, specifically in the futuristic fortified city of Tokyo-3.
+The protagonist is Shinji Ikari, a teenage boy whose father, Gendo, recruited him to the organization Nerv to pilot a giant mecha named Evangelion into combat with beings called Angels.
 In the episode, Shinji begins attending his new school in Tokyo-3 and has a difficult time dealing with the fame of being an Evangelion pilot.
 His classmate Toji Suzuhara, whose little sister was injured in Shinji's fight against the Angel Sachiel shown in the previous episode, is angry at him; a new Angel named Shamshel appears, and Shinji must once again pilot Eva-01 to defeat it.

 Production for "A Transfer" began after the fifth and sixth episodes.
 The episode analyzes the characters' relationships and Shinji's psyche in particular.
 "A Transfer" scored a 7.1% rating of audience share on Japanese TV and received a divided reception.
 Critics praised the animation, sound, and character focus, while others criticized Toji's characterization and Shinji's actions.